What is a Hook in React?

 Hooks are one of the most powerful features in React.
 Introduced in React 16.8, Hooks let you use state and other React features inside function components — without writing a class!
 Some built-in hooks include:

-– for side effects (like fetching data)useContext()
+useState()– for state managementuseEffect()– for side effects (like fetching data)useContext()– for accessing context

 Why Hooks?